 Photo by Open Systems Technologies (OST)

-The tech talent turnover rate nationwide is about 25 percent; industry leaders put the Grand Rapids area turnover rate in the 3-7 percent range.
+The difference a supportive work culture can make is evident: the tech talent turnover rate nationwide is about 25 percent; industry leaders put the Grand Rapids area turnover rate in the 3-7 percent range.

 Group meeting at Open System Technologies